Mihirachyuta/Cloud-iot-core-with-Raspberry-pi/README.md

 ## Steps
 ### Creating topic and subscription in pubsub
-Enable the google cloud iot core api and cloud pubsub api in your GCP console.
-Now you have to create pubsub topic and subscription
-To create topic, open your cloud shell
+Enable the google cloud iot core api and pubsub api in your GCP console.
+Now you have to create pubsub topic and subscription To create topic, open your cloud shell
 ```
 gcloud pubsub topics create topic_name